canonical/ubuntu-security-documentation/docs/security-features/platform-protections/devices.rst

    allow id 046d:082d name "HD Pro Webcam C920" serial "BADA55C0" via-port "usb3-port1" with-interface { 0e:01:00 0e:02:00 }
    allow id 1d6b:0002 name "Linux Foundation 2.0 root hub" serial "" via-port "" with-interface { 09:00:00 }

+Each rule in :file:`/etc/usbguard/rules.conf` consists of a target and attributes.
-The above rules can be broken down into the following components:
+For example, the file above can be broken down into the following components:

 * ``allow``: This is the "target", meaning a device matching this rule will be authorized.
 Other targets are ``block`` and ``reject``.
 * ``id 046d:c52b``: This is the ``VendorID:ProductID`` pair.
 This is a primary attribute for matching.